 Nothing is different regarding the actual process of applying for life insurance while pregnant than while not pregnant.

-The entire underwriting process generally lasts between 4 and 6 weeks.
+The entire underwriting process generally lasts between four and six weeks.

-Some companies now offer expedited approval in as little as one day, but that’s almost always off limits to those that are currently pregnant.
+Some companies now offer expedited approval in as little as one day, but that’s almost always off limits to those who are currently pregnant.

-If you are healthy and your pregnancy is deemed healthy, you might luck out and receive a Preferred rating.
+If you are healthy and your pregnancy is deemed healthy, you may receive as high as a Preferred rating.

-A preferred rating means the life insurance company believes your risk is low.
+A preferred (or preferred best) rating means the life insurance company believes your risk is low.
 You’ll receive the best premiums and the best coverage.

-Other common results for applying for life insurance while pregnant is a Standard or Sub-Standard rate for those with minor complications during pregnancy.
+Other results for applying for life insurance while pregnant are a Standard or Sub-standard rate for those with minor complications during pregnancy.

-Those who are denied from traditional life insurance coverage still have alternative options in the form of a guaranteed issue life insurance policy, though it should be a last resort.
+Those who are denied traditional life insurance coverage may still have alternative options in the form of a guaranteed issue life insurance policy, though it should be a last resort.

 Not all life insurance providers are created equal.
 Some are much more likely to insure those who are pregnant than others.